conan-io/conan-io.github.io/_posts/2021-01-25-New-conan-release-1-33.markdown

 command-line tools which are invoked by Conan, such as build scripts, builds systems, compilers, linkers, etc.

-You can use `[conf]` to delcare arbitrary function parameters, prefixed with the `user` namespace.
+You can use `[conf]` to declare arbitrary function parameters, prefixed with the `user` namespace.
 Notice that you can define one value to apply to all packages, and then define values on a per-package basis just like the `[env]` section.